AmirAbbas101/AmirAbbas101/README.md

 # Hi there, I'm Amir Abbas 👋

-I'm a recent graduate with a Bachelor’s degree in Computer Science.
-My coursework focused on software development, and they are proficient in Python, C++, and web development.
-They completed a web application project during their studies that streamlined data processing, reducing errors by 20%.
-I have also taken courses in AI, Machine Learning, ANN, Programming for AI, Web Engineering, and Mobile Development.
-I'm excited to apply my skills in a dynamic software development role and contribute to innovative projects.
+Recent Computer Science graduate with experience in software development, web engineering, and AI.
+Skilled in developing web applications, and integrating machine learning models.
+Proficient in Python, C++, Flask, TensorFlow and scikit-learn.
+Ready to contribute to dynamic teams and impactful projects.

 ## 🚀 Skills